xiaabdfe/bdfepush/docs/guide-1.md

 Regen | Recover a percentage of HP per 10s.
 HP Up | Increase max HP temporarily.
 Command | When attacked, reduce remaining cooldown counter and extend buff durations on allies.
+Testudo | Reduce damage taken of self and allies at the same row or behind.

 Debuff|Effect
 ---|---